 Or you can purchase a total market index fund that invests your money in equal ratios across the entire stock market.
 This index fund is based on a total market index that measures the investment return of the overall stock market.

-Here are Clever Girl Finance, we are fans of index fund investing!
+Here at Clever Girl Finance, we are fans of index fund investing!

 Wondering about ETFs?